martzcodes/social-hashtag-map/README.md

 Run `python get_access_token.py`, follow the directions, copy the access_token.
 You'll need the access_token and client_secret

+## Notes

+Ended up moving instagram to the bottom... didn't realize their api doesn't let you search for multiple tags at once, so I have to figure out how I want to do that...

 ## Checklist

  - [x] Add checklist to readme, remove old stuff